UNHCR scales up delivery of aid to Rohingya refugees in Bangladesh

 This is a summary of what was said by UNHCR spokesperson Andrej Mahecic – to whom quoted text may be attributed – at today’s press briefing at the Palais des Nations in Geneva.

 At the request of Bangladeshi authorities, we are speeding up the distribution of plastic sheeting to get as many people as possible under at least minimal of protection from monsoon rains and winds.
-UNHCR site planners are on the scene to try to help organize a 2,000-acre (800-hectare) site allocated to new arrivals by authorities.
+UNHCR site planners are on the scene to try to help organise a 2,000-acre (800-hectare) site allocated to new arrivals by authorities.
 Known as the Kutupalong extension, the new site is next to Kutupalong camp, which houses Rohingya refugees who arrived over several decades.
 It is managed by the government and supported by UNHCR.

 On Saturday we plan to begin distribution of kitchen sets, sleeping mats, solar lamps and other essential relief items to an initial 3,500 families who have been selected by community leaders.
 Refugee volunteers and contractors are helping newly arriving refugees moving into emergency shelter, but it is vital that our site planners have the opportunity to lay out the new Kutupalong extension in an orderly way to adequately provide for sanitation and to make sure structures are erected on higher ground not prone to flooding.